 \section{Bilinear and biquadratic impedances}

-In this section, we summarise several known results on those impedances which are realized by series-parallel networks containing at most two energy storage elements.
+In this section, we summarize several known results on those impedances that are realized by series-parallel networks containing at most two energy storage elements.
 These results provide minimal generating sets for $\mathcal{Z}_{0}, \mathcal{Z}_{1}$ and $\mathcal{Z}_{2}$.
 We also prove a couple of lemmas on the properties of the sets $\mathcal{Z}_{1}$ and $\mathcal{Z}_{2}$.
 These lemmas will be used in Section \ref{sec:mgsbc} to obtain a minimal generating set for $\mathcal{Z}_{3}$.